 Quickstart

 resynced.io makes syncing data between apps simple.
-Automating the flow saves you from manual entry and cuts down on errors, so you can focus on what matters.
+Automating the flow saves you from manual entry and reduces errors, so you can focus on what matters.

 What is a synchronization in resynced.io?